EAL0140 Environmental Performative Architecture and Planning 2025-26

 Lecture - Design for climate.
 Metrics used in the course.

-Performative design for Climate 1 – Estimation of embodied carbon emission using EPiC for GH.
+Performative design for Climate 1 – Estimation of embodied carbon emissions in GH.

 Digital design - Methods for realizing and editing building massing in Rhino-GH.